trucdg/python-heapq/README.md

 ## Heap Data Structure
 ### Array Representation
 Heap Data Structure is a complete binary tree data structure.
 One of the most interesting properties of a **binary tree** is that we can use array representation.
 And, the indexes of the elements in the array can be used to find the parent or children of any node.
+*Note: Array can only be used as representation for complete binary trees*

 To further explain this, consider the following tree.
 It has 7 nodes, and each node can be arranged as an element of an array.
 ![image](https://github.com/trucdg/python-heapq/assets/91285203/e689a237-bcee-4b6b-a875-73b769c0b275)